 You don’t need an entire bicycle workshop to take care of your bike.
-But having a few essential tools on hand will help you do some basic bike maintenance and minor repairs, saving you both time and money!
+But having a few essential tools on hand will help you do some basic bike maintenance and minor repairs, allowing you to fix things quickly and avoiding higher bike shop repair costs.
 In addition, the right tools can help you salvage a ride after a minor mechanical issue or keep your bike riding smoothly on a daily basis.
 Many of these tools can stay right in your saddle bag so you can take them with you on a ride.

 In this article, we’re going to talk about the 10 best tools a beginner or intermediate cyclist should keep on hand.
 We’ll give you a brief idea of how and when to use them and then talk about a few more advanced tools you may want to invest in, as well.
 Let’s get started.

 Lucky for me, my first flat didn’t happen until I rolled right into my driveway, and I was able to change it in the comfort of my home.
 So hopefully, you won’t ever have to change a tire when you’re out on the road.
 But unfortunately, flats do happen, and it is better to be prepared to change a flat both on the road and at home.

 Every cyclist needs a tire pump.
 Whether you have tubeless tires or tubed tires, you still need to check your tire pressure before every single ride.
 You’ll find the recommended tire pressure written on the sidewall of your tire.
 If you’re riding on hard, flat surfaces or you’re a heavier rider, stay towards the top end.
 And if you’re riding in the rain or are a lighter rider, you can stay towards the lower end.
 With a little practice, you’ll find that sweet spot of just the right tire pressure for you.

 You’ll want a good quality floor-style pump to keep at home, but you might also want a mini-pump to keep on your bike or in your saddle bag so you can fix a flat tire if it happens on the road or trail.